bharathraj-v/similar-q-eval/README.md

 Findings:

-- The similarity evaluation scores are not correlated with the solution builder scores meaning the LLM with reasoning is able to ignore the irrelevant similar questions
+- The similarity evaluation scores are not correlated with the solution builder scores, meaning the solution builder with similar questions is able to ignore the irrelevant similar questions

 ## To-do